the fastest way to color harmony is painting with a limited palette

 Monet's Palette

-He said he used flake white, cadmium yellow, vermilion, deep madder, cobalt blue and emerald green for many of his landscape paintings.
+His palette was flake white, cadmium yellow, vermilion, deep madder, cobalt blue and emerald green for many of his landscape paintings.

-painting with a limited palette
+painting with a limited palette: How many colors do we need?

 It's easy to learn how to mix colors.